 I’ve done numerous sex related posts, and I’ve even had a few Adam and Eve sponsored posts.
 I do believe that a good sexual relationship is apart of a successful marriage.
-I think being open, comfortable, and adventurous have also played into our sexual relationship.
-I also feel like it has grown our trust for each other.
+Also, being open, comfortable, and adventurous has played into the success of our sexual relationship.
+It has grown our trust for each other as well.

 When we first started our relationship, we were hard to be around.
 I won’t lie, we were very hands on, and I don’t regret a second of it.
 We were like magnets, and our sexual chemistry has only gotten stronger over the years.

 I knew I didn’t want the same old sex and positions every time, and he felt the same way.
 We wanted to explore all of our options with each other, and for the first time, I genuinely felt comfortable being naked around someone.
 I honestly attribute a lot of my self-love growth to having a healthy and comfortable sex life, but everyone is different.
 That’s the beauty of this.

 For us, sex isn’t about turning on music and dimming the lights.
 We aren’t the slow, love making type of couple.
 While we do make love, we also like to have fun and spice it up.
 It’s kind of like that cringe-worthy line in 50 Shades where the male lead says, “I don’t make love.
 I fuck.”
 As much as I’m wincing at that statement, it’s can be true some of the time for our love life.